 WATER FILTRATION SYSTEMS & WATER SOFTENERS

 Water filtration systems can be installed for the removal of any of the potential causes of symptoms you may be experiencing.
-Water softeners are typically installed to remove dissolved iron or manganese from the water through a technology called Ion Exchange.
-To remove particulate iron or manganese, a properly sized sediment filter is required.
-Chloramine can be removed with a carbon filtration system to remove bad taste and odor.
+Water softeners are typically installed to remove hardness minerals, dissolved iron or manganese from the water through a technology called Ion Exchange.

 Any water filtration system or water softener recommendation should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.

 In addition to the above systems, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 Starting with a water test will dictate the right approach.
 For more information on common bad odors & tastes in New England water supplies, see the link at https://h2ocare.com/bad-odor-taste/.